-Our program started as the Department of Theatre and Drama in 1982 as a natural outgrowth of the English department to address a growing interest in performance, directing and playwriting in addition to dramatic studies.
-From these early beginnings production and design courses were added along with more intensive performance studies to complete a fully rounded performance oriented pre-professional program offered within a liberal arts institution.
+Our program started as the Department of Theatre and Drama in 1982 as a natural outgrowth of the English department in response to a burgeoning interest in performance, directing and playwriting over and above the traditional emphasis dramatic studies.
+From these early beginnings production and design courses were added along with more intensive performance studies to complete a fully rounded more practically oriented pre-professional program offered within a liberal arts institution.
 Under the direction of Per Brask as the first department chair, the emphasis of this program has stressed academic achievement grounded in a professional approach.
 In keeping with this philosophy, all of the academic staff bring practical work and experience to the classroom and continue to be closely integrated with the professional community.

 Specific information relating to course content is listed in the University of Winnipeg Calendar.
 Many of the courses listed are offered in rotation depending on the availability of staff and the requirements of the program and so the complete catalogue is not offered every year.
 Click here for a current copy of our entire Calendar and Timetable of courses offered this year (choose the Timetable which reflects your term choice) or contact our Records Office at (204) 786-9256.
 The Calendar describes general university policy and provides particular information relating to our Theatre program.
 In any given year you must use the University Timetable in conjunction with the Calendar.
 The Timetable lists specific details of what courses are offered, when and where, who teaches them, and exam information.